iwatakeshi/calc/README.md

 calc is a simple and slick calculator for your terminal.
 This calculator supports the basic operators such as `+`, `-`, `*`, `/`, as well as the advanced operators `%`, and `^`.
-In addition, calc also supports scientific notation like `1e4`, `2.34e2`, etc. Lastly, calc can also print the abstract syntax tree in lisp format.
+In addition, calc also supports scientific notation like `1e4`, `2.34e2`, etc. Lastly, calc can also print the abstract syntax tree in LISP format.